 Lines to note: (As a reply to a question about why he is eco-conscious) Just being a decent guy.
 Regular people don’t want to screw other people and as a business, Jerry and I didn’t want to screw other people.
 The way to not screw other people is to have your products Fair Traded and not damaging to the environment.

 5. Jon Taffer, Host of Bar Rescue – AMA

 Yes, we’ve got another AMA, but can you really ever have enough of them?
 Jon Taffer is the host of Bar Rescue, a show all about getting bars out of their ruts and putting them back on a profitable track.

-Taffer talks all about why he loves bars, what he sees in bars, and that he not only cares about the bars he works on, but the people working behind the bars.
+Taffer talks all about why he loves bars, what he sees in bars, and that he cares not only about the bars he works on but the people working behind the bars.

 Lines to note: People think my passion is fixing bars and businesses, and certainly it is, but my real passion is fixing people.

 6. The Desperate & Creative Techniques They Used To Get Off The Ground

 This one’s a bit different.
 Working in hospitality, you might one day find yourself as part of a startup, whether it’s a direct app of a hotel or restaurant or something less direct, but still related to the industry.